-The Inclusion Manager, Mrs Thompson, has completed the National Award for SENCo s, as has the Headteacher, and, also attended the Language for Learning training.
+The SENCo, Mrs. Thompson, has completed the National Award for SENCo's, and also attended the Lego therapy training session.
 She regularly attends training via the Medway SENCo forums and keeps up-to-date with any new SEN reforms.

 Where a training need is identified beyond this we will find a provider who is able to deliver it.
 Training providers we can approach are: Educational Psychologist, Speech and Language Therapist, Occupational Therapists, dyslexia specialists, our Home School Support Worker, colleagues/providers from other local authorities.
 The cost of training is covered by the notional SEN funding.